 - Minify CSS, JS, and HTML: Resources like CSS, JS, and HTML are minified automatically.
 This ensures that they’re as small as possible once downloading.

-- Optimize images: Every jpg or png image which is uploaded to Sitejet is run through an extensive image compression & resizing process.
-Every image will be scaled down to a resolution that is as close as possible to the actual display size: even from cropped images, only the cropped part will be downloaded.
+- Optimize images: We offer you an extensive image compression & resizing process for uploaded pictures.
+Every image will then be scaled down to a resolution that is as close as possible to the actual display size: even from cropped images, only the cropped part will be downloaded.
 While scaling down, images are run through a compression algorithm, making sure to reduce the size of the image as much as possible, while still retaining sharp image quality.